etorres/hdfs-over-ftp/README.md

 sudo ifconfig lo0 -alias 172.17.0.2
 ```

+You can access the Hadoop manager in your browser in the following URL: http://localhost:50070/

 You can find out all the ports mapped with the docker port command (you can find the container _id_ with `docker ps`):

 ```text